DZ Bank slashes price target on PepsiCo Inc. [PEP] – find out why.

 Sponsored

-Frito-Lay, a division of PepsiCo® and leader in the trucking industry, today announced its revitalized commitment to truck driver retention and comprehensive well-being through enhanced benefits for its network of nearly 20,000 Commercial Drivers License (CDL) and non-CDL drivers.
-Frito-Lay owns one of the largest private fleets in the nation and places a strong focus on creating lasting careers for its drivers, maintaining an industry-low attrition rate of less than 20% in addition to offering a robust list of benefits to its drivers.
+EVOLVE, the brand known for its portfolio of plant-based protein shakes, powders and bars, has partnered with global reforestation non-profit One Tree Planted to find outdoor enthusiasts who are doing their part to protect and preserve the outdoors in their communities.
+Whether you’re volunteering in a community garden, starting a compost program, or educating your neighbors about the importance of recycling — EVOLVE wants to hear about it!
+Three entrants will be selected to receive $10,000 each to use toward their community initiative.

-The stocks have a year to date performance of -3.43 percent and weekly performance of 1.30 percent.
-The stock has been moved at 2.20 percent over the last six months.
-The stock has performed -2.31 percent around the most recent 30 days and changed 3.38 percent over the most recent 3-months.
+PepsiCo Inc. represents 1.38 billion in outstanding shares, while the company has a total market value of $232.86 billion with the latest information.
+PEP stock price has been found in the range of $164.22 to $166.86.

-If compared to the average trading volume of 5.47M shares, PEP reached to a volume of 13600148 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 5.50M shares, PEP reached a trading volume of 4162944 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here’s what leading stock market gurus have to say about PepsiCo Inc. [PEP]:
+Here is what top equities market gurus are saying about PepsiCo Inc. [PEP]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for PEP shares is $183.75 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on PEP stock is a recommendation set at 2.40.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.